 Bill and I have been trying some strategies we picked up at this site to solve Sudoku puzzles.
 I guess our goal is to sharpen our mind with "noetic" pursuits.

 Black Jack figures this focus on noesis is fine as long as she can continue her lifestyle as a narrowback and negotiate her way to a comfy spot on Bill's lap.
+We rode our bikes to Stanley Park and then around Lost Lagoon on Tuesday.
+The racoon population is huge; I am nonplussed that people continue to feed them.

 Nature's order is confused because of the feedings.
 Racoons were nocturnal but they now roam the lagoon's walking paths in daylight hours.